Clean Water Damage Response in Layton, Utah

 Pinpointing Hidden Moisture in Layton’s Varied Home Construction

 Moisture Meters for Exact Readings: For a home built in the 1980s with different materials than one from the 2000s, establishing a dry standard is key.
 We use both penetrating and non-invasive moisture meters to take baseline readings from an unaffected area, then set precise drying goals for soaked drywall, wood framing, and subfloors.
+This approach helps us uncover hidden moisture that visual inspection alone would miss.

 The Right Equipment for Northern Utah’s Unique Drying Challenges